Uniform Approximation with Quadratic Neural Networks: Preliminaries

-In the case of non-integer $r$, we consider H\"older spaces that provides a natural interpolation between the above Sobolev spaces.
-For any non-negative real number $r$, we define the H\"older space $\mathcal{H}^{r}(\Omega)$ as a subspace of $\lfloor r \rfloor$ times continuously differentiable functions having a finite norm
+In the case of non-integer \(r\), we consider Hölder spaces that provide a natural interpolation between the above Sobolev spaces.
+For any non-negative real number \(r\), we define the Hölder space \(\mathcal{H}^{r}(\Omega)\) as a subspace of \(\lfloor r \rfloor\) times continuously differentiable functions having a finite norm

-We denote by $\mathcal{H}^{r, R}(\Omega)$ the closed ball in the Hölder space of radius $R$ with respect to the Hölder norm, i.e.,
+We denote by \(\mathcal{H}^{r, R}(\Omega)\) the closed ball in the Hölder space of radius \(R\) with respect to the Hölder norm, i.e.,

-Given a non-integer $r$, we define ``$r$-smooth functions'' as those belonging to ${\mathcal{C}^{\lfloor r\rfloor, r-\lfloor r\rfloor}(\Omega)}$, where $\lfloor \cdot\rfloor$ is the floor function.
+Given a non-integer \(r\), we define ``$r$-smooth functions'' as those belonging to \(\mathcal{C}^{\lfloor r \rfloor, r - \lfloor r \rfloor}(\Omega)\), where \(\lfloor \cdot \rfloor\) is the floor function.